 Barristers must have undertaken training in order to accept Direct Access cases.
 Currently, public funding (legal aid) cannot be used to instruct a Barrister direct.
-In the event that you are eligible for, or have already been granted public funding for your case, our clerking team can assist by recommending a local solicitors firm, where appropriate.
+In the event that you are eligible for, or have already been granted public funding for your case, our clerking team can assist by recommending an appropriate solicitors firm.

 If you chose to instruct a 2 Hare Court Barrister directly the process is straight forward as set out below:

 - A member of the clerking team will contact you to obtain the relevant paperwork and instructions for review.

 - Your case will be reviewed by a Direct Access trained Barrister with the correct expertise for your case.

 - If your case is suitable to advance under the Direct Access scheme you will receive a Client Care Letter (a contract between yourself and the Barrister), which outlines the barrister’s role and limitations under the scheme, the work to be completed as well as the costs.

 - You will be asked to provide proof of identity (e.g. passport / driving license) and proof of address (e.g. utility bill) to comply with BSB regulations on money laundering.
 Copies will be taken and held on file.